paudetseis/RfPy/docs/api.rst

 Harmonic decomposition
 ~~~~~~~~~~~~~~~~~~~~~~

-Once the ``Harmonics`` object is initialized, processing is as simple as typing
+Once the :class:`~rfpy.harmonics.Harmonics` object is initialized, processing is as simple as typing

 .. sourcecode:: python